raj-vivek/Full-Stack-Developer-Learning-Hub/1. Java/2. OOPS/README.md

 1. **Access Modifier**:

-   1. public:
+   1. `public`:

-      Accessible in all classes in your application.
+      - Accessible in all classes in your application.

-   2. protected:
+   2. `protected`:

-      Accessible within the package in which it is defined and, in its subclass(es) (including subclasses declared outside the package).
+      - Accessible within the package in which it is defined and, in its subclass(es) (including subclasses declared outside the package).

-   3. private:
+   3. `private`:

-      Accessible only within the class in which it is defined.
+      - Accessible only within the class in which it is defined.

-   4. default:
+   4. `default`:
-      (declared/defined without using any modifier): The class, method, or variable is accessible only within other classes in the same package.
+      - declared/defined without using any modifier
+      - The class, method, or variable is accessible only within other classes in the same package.

 2. Java is not a Pure Object-Oriented Language because it has Primitive Data Type.